kristianmandrup/pencil/README.md

 Are you working with [Jade](https://github.com/visionmedia/jade)?
 Want to make __custom tags__?
 Try Pencil :-)

-This project is not intended to replace Jade, but to extend it with some features:
+Pencil is not intended to replace Jade, but to extend it with some features:
   * Create custom tags
   * Use jquery like functions to manipulate tags
   * ~~[Bootstrap](http://twitter.github.com/bootstrap/) support~~ (not yet)